adrianmo/jmeter-backend-azure/README.md

 ![Request duration](docs/requestduration.png "Screenshot of test requests duration")

-Additionally, if you `liveMetrics` is enabled in the configuration, you can watch your test performance in real-time in the Live Metrics Stream blade.
+Additionally, if you enabled `liveMetrics` in the configuration, you can watch your test performance in real-time in the Live Metrics Stream blade.

 ![Live Metrics Stream](docs/livemetrics.png "Screenshot of live metrics stream")